winstonpurnomo/toro/packages/toro-router/README.md

 ```

 ## TODOs
-- [ ] Add support for layout components
 - [ ] More stringent type-safety
+- [ ] Expand to accept Standard Schema for route args
 - [ ] Add unit tests
-- [ ] Add CI/CD to lint, test and publish
+- [ ] Add CI/CD to publish